Online Kernel CUSUM for Change-Point Detection: Proof of Lemma

-Now, we will present and prove the technical lemmas used in the above proof sketch.
+We now present and prove the technical lemmas used in the proof sketch above.
 We will start with an important concentration result for the Scan $B$-statistic.
 Recall its definition in \eqref{eq:scan-b} as follows:

-As we can see, the difficulty comes from that the average in Scan $B$-statistic is taken over correlated random variables since we reuse the post-change block $\mathbf{Y}_B(t)$.
-Nevertheless, we can leverage the Azuma's inequality for martingale and get the following concentration result for Scan $B$-statistic:
+As we can see, the difficulty comes from the fact that the average in Scan $B$-statistic is taken over correlated random variables since we reuse the post-change block $\mathbf{Y}_B(t)$.
+Nevertheless, we can leverage Azuma's inequality for martingale and get the following concentration result for Scan $B$-statistic:

 \begin{lemma}[Concentration inequality for Scan $B$-statistic] For any window length choice $ w \geq 2$, at time step $t \leq w $, for any block size $B_0 \in [2:w]$, the Scan $B$-statistic $Z_{B_0}(t)$ \eqref{eq:scan-b} satisfies the following concentration inequality: for any $z_1, z_2 > 0$ and $z = z_1 + z_2$, we have \if\mycolumn1